UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 The “problem” is that in order to reach that state of mind, we need to pass through the middle shelf, the belonging and love, the psychological and self-esteem needs what will allow us to touch upon the self-fulfilment needs.

-#####
+#### #
 {: .present-before-paste}

 #### So my last thought is asking you this:
 {: .present-before-paste}

- *"Why aren’t we doing this, why aren’t we living a life full of peak-performances and self-actualisation ever single day?"*
+&nbsp;*"Why aren’t we doing this, why aren’t we living a life full of peak-performances and self-actualisation ever single day?"*

-Well,  firstly, here's a potential answer:
+Well, &nbsp;firstly, here's a potential answer:

 ![](/uploads/versions/maslow-2014-wifi---x----894-894x---.jpg)